valery1707/hugo/content/blog/2013-08-11-when-link-titles-were-for-the-early-adopters.markdown

 title: "When Link titles were for the early adopters"
 date: 2013-08-11
 comments: true
-categories: internet web html accessibility
+categories:
+- internet
+- web
+- html
+- accessibility
+tags:
+- internet
+- web
+- html
+- accessibility
 ---

 While doing some reading up on the comparative merits of using footnotes and hyperlinks in web pages, I came across an article [^1] from 1998 by Jakob Nielsen [^2] about using the then nascent [^3] _title_ attribute on hyperlinks to inform users as to where clicking on a URL is going to take them.
 It is a very interesting read and makes passionate if not compelling arguments in favour of using the title attribute to improve the usability of a web page.